ryobg/JContainers/README.md

 ### First time setup

 1. Run from the JContainer's tools folder the `build_boost.bat` file.
-It should manage to download, unpack, bootstrap and build the neccessary libraries from Boost.
+It should manage to download, unpack, bootstrap and build the neccessary libraries from Boost (version 1.66 currently).
 2. Open the `JContainers.sln` file with Visual Studio and Rebuild the whole solution.
 It will take some time.
 3. After successfull build, run from the command line `python tools\install.py x64\Release`.
    Eventually swap `Release` for `Debug` - depending on what kind of distribution was build and actually is wanted in the `dist` folder.
-4. Optionnaly, run `python tools\test.py x64\Release\Data\SKSE\Plugins\JContainers.dll`.
+4. Optionaly, run `python tools\test.py x64\Release\Data\SKSE\Plugins\JContainers.dll`.
 Again it
-   depends whether `Release` or `Debug` should be ran.
-Note that step 3, must be ran first!
+   depends whether `Release` or `Debug` builds should be tested.
+Note however that step 3, must be ran first!

 That's it!